-The aim of this research is to investigate the association between the seasons, changes in atmospheric temperature and pressure and patients' age and severity of the clinical form of AA in the city of Niš.
+There are no literature data on the correlation between patients' age, gender, and severity of the clinical form of AA and the seasons in the city of Niš.
+Also, there are no literature data on the influence of changes in atmospheric temperature and pressure on the hospitalization of AA.
 This retrospective study included 395 patients diagnosed with AA, who, during a two-year period, from July 1st 2011 to June 30th 2013, were hospitalized and operated on at the Department of General Surgery, Clinical Center in Niš, Serbia.